csm9493/GAN2GAN/README.md

 #### 2) If training is done, experimental results for GAN and GAN2GAN will be saved in './result_data/'.
 You can analyze the experimental results using pre-made ipython files.
 #### 3) Also, all weights will be saved in './weights/'.

-### 4. Evaluate pretrained denoiser by GAN2GAN to test images
+### 4. Evaluate pretrained denoiser by GAN2GAN using custom test images

 Download Pretrained weights from [[this google drive link]]()